the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Further ideas:

-- make domain-specific Carpentry courses modular to be easily re-usable in different scientific fields as well as at different stages of the academic cursus (e.g. college vs. university classrooms) [@White2022]
 - making RSE best practice guides fun to read with memes or satire [@Balaban2021; @Laginja2022; @Astigarraga2022; @Fehr2021]
 - reducing the skill gap by organizing more inclusive workshops [@McInerney2017; @Akoh2017; @Shelton2017; @NatlAcadSci2022],
   to address gender disparities or take into account economic status, cultural background, or special educational needs;